Sample Business Associate Agreement Provisions

 - Knowledge of HIPAA Rules.
 Business Associate agrees to review and understand the HIPAA Rules as it applies to Business Associate, and to comply with the applicable requirements of the HIPAA Rule, as well as any applicable amendments.

 - Information Breach Notification for PHI.
 Business Associate expressly recognizes that Covered Entity has certain reporting and disclosure obligations to the Secretary and the Individual in case of a security breach of unsecured PHI.
-Where Business Associate accesses, maintains, retains, modifies, records, stores, destroys, or otherwise holds, uses or discloses unsecured paper or electronic PHI, Business Associate immediately following the discovery of a breach of such information, shall notify Covered Entity of such breach.
-Initial notification of the breach does not need to be in compliance with Sub Title D Title IV Section 13402 of the HITECH Act; however, Business Associate must provide Covered Entity with all information necessary for Covered Entity to comply with Sub Title D Title IV Section 13402 of the HITECH Act without reasonable delay, and in no case later than 30 days following the discovery of the breach.
+Where Business Associate accesses, maintains, retains, modifies, records, stores, destroys, or otherwise holds, uses or discloses unsecured paper or electronic PHI, Business Associate immediately following the “discovery” (within the meaning of 45 C.F.R. §164.410(a)) of a breach of such information, shall notify Covered Entity of such breach.
+Initial notification of the breach does not need to be in compliance with 45 C.F.R. §164.404(c); however, Business Associate must provide Covered Entity with all information necessary for Covered Entity to comply with 45 C.F.R. §164.404(c) without reasonable delay, and in no case later than 30 days following the discovery of the breach.
 Business Associate shall be liable for the costs associated with such breach if caused by the Business Associate’s negligent or willful acts or omissions, or the negligent or willful acts or omissions of Business Associate’s agents, officers, employees or subcontractors.

 - Breach Notification to Individuals.
 Business Associate’s duty to notify covered entity of any breach does not permit Business Associate to notify those individuals whose PHI has been breached by Business Associate without the express written permission of Covered Entity to do so.
 Any and all notification to those individuals whose PHI has been breached shall be made under the direction, review and control of Covered Entity.
 The Business Associate will notify the Privacy Officer via telephone with follow-up in writing to include; name of individuals whose PHI was breached, information breached, date of breach, form of breach, etc. The cost of the notification will be paid by the Business Associate.
 [Include language if UT will provide notifications.]

 - Information Breach Notification for Other Sensitive Personal Information.
-In addition to the reporting under Section D.11, Business Associate shall notify Covered Entity of any breach of computerized sensitive personal information to assure Covered Entity’s compliance with the notification requirements of Title 11, Subtitle B, Chapter 521, Subchapter A, Section 521.053, Texas Business & Commerce Code.
+In addition to the reporting under Section D.12, Business Associate shall notify Covered Entity of any breach of computerized Sensitive Personal Information (as determined pursuant to Tile 11, subtitle B, chapter 521, Subchapter A, Section 521.053.
+Texas Business & Commerce Code) to assure Covered Entity’s compliance with the notification requirements of Title 11, Subtitle B, Chapter 521, Subchapter A, Section 521.053, Texas Business & Commerce Code.
 Accordingly, Business Associate shall be liable for all costs associated with any breach caused by Business Associate’s negligent or willful acts or omissions, or those negligent or willful acts or omissions of Business Associate’s agents, officers, employees or subcontractors.

 E. Permitted Uses and Disclosures by Business Associates.
 Except as otherwise limited in this Agreement, Business Associate may use or disclose Protected Health Information to perform functions, activities, or services for, or on behalf of, Covered Entity as specified in this Business Associates Agreement or in a Master Services Agreement, provided that such use or disclosure would not violate the HIPAA Rules if done by Covered Entity or the minimum necessary policies and procedures of the Covered Entity.
 Also, Business Associate may use PHI to report violations of law to appropriate Federal and State authorities, consistent with the HIPAA Rules.